Data Controller – Somerset Council – ICO Registration Z5957592

 Your data will not be transferred abroad unless you are specifically informed at the point your data is collected.

-Somerset County Council will retain SEND pupil data for 34 years after the date of birth of the data subject.
-However, where information pertains to Children’s Social Care data, the retention may vary depending on the classification of the specific information (in some cases, DOB + 100 years).
+Somerset Council will retain SEND pupil data for 34 years after the date of birth of the data subject.
+However, where information pertains to Children’s Social Care data, the retention may vary depending on the classification of the specific information (in some cases, date of birth plus 100 years).